Meaning, Faith, and the Life of Pi

 Posted Nov 26, 2012

-But first, for the very few who haven't seen the film or read the book -- SPOILER ALERT!
-Don't read this unless you've seen it or read it already!
-Let us begin...
+But first, for the very few who haven't seen the film or read the book—SPOILER ALERT!
+Don't read this unless you've seen or read the Life of Pi.

 Just as the exquisite beauty of the ocean is revealed just beneath the drama unfolding on the lifeboat, the true meaning of the film lies gently beneath the surface of the story.
 The story is so moving that even President Barack Obama, in a letter to the author, described it as "an elegant proof of God, and the power of storytelling".

-The moral of the story is pretty clear, and revealed at the end when Pi is forced to tell alternate version of the story to Japanese investigators… with a sailor with a broken leg, a French cook, Pi, and Pi’s mother.
+The moral of the story is pretty clear and revealed at the end when Pi is forced to tell an alternate version of the story to Japanese investigators—with a sailor with a broken leg, a French cook, Pi, and Pi’s mother.
 Eventually, we realize that the zebra is the sailor, the hyena is the cook, and the orangutan is Pi’s mother, and the tiger, Richard Parker, is actually Pi.
 The details of cannibalism and savagery are gruesome.
 Finally, Pi simply asks the author, “Which story do you prefer?”

-Richard Parker’s real name – lost due to a clerical error – is “Thirsty”, and where else, beside lost in a life raft in the middle of the ocean, can you be surrounded by water and still die of thirst?
+Richard Parker’s real name, lost due to a clerical error, is “Thirsty.”
+And where else, besides lost in a life raft in the middle of the ocean, can you be surrounded by water and still die of thirst?
 In the same way, God is actually all around us, and still, so many of us are unable to receive the manna of heaven.
-In Hindu culture, water symbolizes the 'ocean of life,' with all living creatures existing as one contiguous body.
+In Hindu culture, water symbolizes the "ocean of life,'" with all living creatures existing as one contiguous body.
 The sea torments Pi with waves, threatens him with sharks, and even robs him of his family.
 At the same time, the sea also gives him life.
 It rains flying fish upon him, it grows a magical garden of algae, and in the end, bestows the gift of wisdom.
 Even Pi’s proper name, Piscine, is after a swimming pool—an object built to hold water, the water of spirit and God.

-The characters in The Life of Pi – like in any dream, since film is essentially collective dreaming – are all actually components of the self.
+The characters in the Life of Pi, like in any dream because film is essentially collective dreaming, are all actually components of the self.
 At a higher level, the Tiger is Pi’s primal self, the orangutan represents universal love—as demonstrated by a protective mother, the brutal hyena is the malevolent cook who is the shadow, and the timid zebra is a young sailor with a broken leg, which represents the innocence of youth and the first to die.
 All are essential for becoming who we are.